Research for Course Credit

 - Look at recent publications by faculty members.
 Some are on the bulletin board on the second floor of Swift Hall, and you can find many others online through the faculty webpages or the university library.

-- Take a look at the research positions posted on the Blackboard site for psychology majors and minors.
+- Take a look at the research positions posted on the Canvas site for psychology majors and minors.
 Some faculty members post ads there for paid and for-credit assistants.
 Keep in mind, though, that many excellent research opportunities may not be advertised.

 - Look at flyers posted in Swift Hall by faculty members actively seeking students to work with them.
 Faculty members also sometimes announce in their classes that they are looking for PSYCH 399 and/or PSYCH 397 students.